 Dr. Stefan Grzybowski, associate professor of respiratory diseases, University of British Columbia, Dr. William R. Barclay, University of Illinois Department of Medicine, and Dr. Karel Styblo, director of the Tuberculosis Surveillance Research Unit of the International Union Against Tuberculosis, will be special speakers at the opening plenary session on June 1.
 Dr. Grzybowski will will discuss the Chemoprophylaxis of Tuberculosis, while Drs.
-Barclay and Styblo will attempt to answer the question, BCG Vaccination - Where Are We?
+Barclay and Styblo will attempt to answer the question, BCG Vaccination -Where Are We?

 At other plenary sessions Dave Courchene, president of the Manitoba Indian Brotherhood, will present his views on Indians, Metis and Their Health, and Dr. A. J. de Villiers, Department of National Health and Welfare, Ottawa, will talk about Air Pollution - Where Do We Start in Canada?
-Topics lined up for the final sessions include Special Diseases and Medical Education (with Dr. John Gemmell, professor and chairman of the Department of Medicine, University of Manitoba, as speaker) The University of Manitoba Northern Medical Unit (an exercise in the provision of medical services to a remote area) and Community Health Programs.
+Topics lined up for the final sessions inhensive session and eight universities represented.